aquaproj/aquaproj.github.io/docs/reference/usage.md

 OPTIONS:
    -f value                 the file path of packages list.
-When the value is "-", the list is passed from the standard input -i                    Insert packages to configuration file (default: false) --pin                 Pin version (default: false) --detail, -d          Output additional fields such as description and link (default: false) [$AQUA_GENERATE_WITH_DETAIL] -o value              inserted file --select-version, -s  Select the installed version interactively (default: false) --help, -h            show help
+When the value is "-", the list is passed from the standard input -i                       Insert packages to configuration file (default: false) --pin                    Pin version (default: false) --detail, -d             Output additional fields such as description and link (default: false) [$AQUA_GENERATE_WITH_DETAIL]
+   -o value                 inserted file --select-version, -s     Select the installed version interactively.
+Default to display 30 versions, use --limit/-l to change it. (default: false)
+   --limit value, -l value  The maximum number of versions.
+Non-positive number refers to no limit. (default: 0) --help, -h               show help
 ```

 ## aqua init